Kingsleylyh/Satron/README.md

 ## 📜 License

-This project is licensed under the MIT License (or any other license you prefer).
+This project is licensed under the MIT License.

 ## 🤝 Contributing